waynegramlich/Fab/docs/FabNodes.md

 The Node package provides a tree of FabNode's that roughly corresponds to a FreeCAD tree as shown in the FreeCAD model view.

-There are two classes defined:
+There are two public classes defined:
 * FabBox:
   This is a generic bounding box class similar to the FreeCAD BoundBox class is used to enclose the FabNode contents and its children FabNode's.